finanalyst/grav-plugin-sqlite/README.md

       process:
         - sql-update: # this is the crucial one
             table: people # this must match the table the data is being added to
-            where: ' row-id = "3" ' # a mandatory option.
-This is a process PARAMETER
+            where: ' row-id = "3" ' # an alternative to the where field.
             # a where field takes precedence over a where parameter
         - redirect: showdata # this is optional
       buttons: